 In large cities, jeans and T-shirts will be fine in many places, but it’s best to dress more conservatively wherever we tour.
-For religious places, women must keep legs and shoulders covered, so long skirts or pants and a wrap are recommended items to pack.
+For religious places, women must keep legs and shoulders covered, so knee-length-or-longer skirts or pants and a wrap are recommended items to pack.
 Men should wear shirts with collars rather than T-shirts.
 Shorts are not recommended for either sex anywhere, but especially when visiting India’s holy sites.

 Be sure to pack sturdy shoes with good support.
 Sandals, preferably closed-toe ones, are a good option, but they still need to support your feet.
 Women may want to bring a pair of light-weight, foldable flats for Shabbat or evening occasions.

 Sunscreen is a must, as it tends to be very expensive in India.
 Most personal care items are available in major cities, but some antiperspirants and hair products will be difficult to find in smaller centers.
-And make sure to bring a journal to record the memories of the trip!

 Want some feedback from experienced travelers?
 Don’t hesitate to contact Symantha Meyers at Lotus Tours, a specialty tours affiliate of Pacific Delight Tours, at 212.267.5414, or email at firstname.lastname@example.org.
 For more information about the “INDIA, MY 2ND HOME” Jewish-India heritage tour, click here to register; click here to download a brochure.